matteocarnelos/kademlia-go/docs/kadlab-report.md

  * Completion of the qualifying objectives:
    * U1 - Object expiration: the TTL mechanism should be used to limit the lifetime of data in the network.
-It will also be necessary to decide the TTL, as if it is changeable or not
+It will also be necessary to decide the TTL, as if it is changeable or not.
    * U2 - Object expiration delay: to avoid losing the objects more than one node should have the information; in this objective, the main goal is to keep contact with those nodes, so they do not delete the information.
    * U3 - Forget CLI command: allow the original uploader of an object to stop refreshing it.
    * U4 - RESTful application interface: provide compatibility with web applications by implementing the RESTful API on each node and thus being able to transfer the files using HTTP methods.
-   * U5 - Higher unit test coverage: add even more complete tests to check the proper functioning of the code
+   * U5 - Higher unit test coverage: add even more complete tests to check the proper functioning of the code.
-   * U6 - Concurrency and thread safety: make use of the golang utilities (channels or threads) for sending concurrent messages to the other nodes
+   * U6 - Concurrency and thread safety: make use of the golang utilities (channels or threads) for sending concurrent messages to the other nodes.

  * Update the lab report